Procedures

 Instructions

-Please take out a sheet of paper and pen and follow these instructions:
+Please take out a sheet of paper and a pen and follow these instructions:

 1. Draw an up-pointing equilateral triangle that fills most of the page.